kubevela/kubevela/docs/en/platform-engineers/cue/status.md

 }
 ```

-Trait will not have the `context.ouput`, other fields are the same.
+Trait will not have the `context.output`, other fields are the same.

 The example of health check likes below: